Galland Semerand (1953-2019) 24"x36" Gingerbread Oil on Canvas #4-2-95GSN-NY

 Gingerbread houses are an architectural style that originated in Haiti in the late 19th century.
 Gingerbread was coined by American tourists in the 1950s, who appreciated the style which bore similarity to that of the Victorian-era buildings in the United States.
-The movement of the style began in 1881 with the Haitian National Palace.
-In 1895, three young Haitians Georges Baussan, Léon Mathon and Joseph-Eugène Maximilien traveled to Paris, to study architecture and were inspired to build upon the nascent architectural movement and modified the style to the climate in Haiti by designing homes with vibrant patterns and flamboyant colors to the French resort architecture.
+The movement of the type began in 1881 with the Haitian National Palace.
+In 1895, three young Haitians, Georges Baussan, Léon Mathon, and Joseph-Eugène Maximilien, traveled to Paris to study architecture and were inspired to build upon the nascent architectural movement and modified the style to the climate in Haiti by designing homes with vibrant patterns and dazzling colors to the French resort architecture.

 Own a piece of art by this artist?
 Each piece is unique.
 Get the actual estimated market value of yours Now!
 How Does It Work?